sanjaytime/sanjaytime/README.md

 I love building scalable systems and working with data.
 When I'm not coding, you can find me exploring new technologies or browsing and contributing to open-source projects.

-Currently I'm devoted to helping kids learn how to read at [Magpie](https://www.magpie.org/).
+Currently I'm focused on helping kids learn how to read at [Magpie](https://www.magpie.org/).

 🌐 [sanjaytime.github.io](https://sanjaytime.github.io)